Updated on October 12, 2025

 Gibsons Steps and our favourite beach!

-Gibsons Steps.
-This is one of the best beaches, in my opinion.
+Gibson’s Steps.
+This is one of the best beaches.
 88 steps cut into the limestone cliff face with stunning views towards two of the famous rock stacks.

 • Parking is extremely limited at Gibsons Steps.
-From the nearby 12 Apostles car park it is possible to walk back to Gibsons Steps if you have been unable to park, but it will impact on timings for a one day trip as the walk takes about 20 mins each way.
+From the nearby 12 Apostles car park, it is possible to walk back to Gibsons Steps if you are unable to park, but this will affect the timing of a one-day trip, as the walk takes about 20 minutes each way.

 Great Ocean Road Self Drive Tour Gibsons Beach